Health

 Understanding This Practice

-Digestive issues affect millions daily.
+We've all experienced that uncomfortable bloated feeling after eating, or the frustrating irregularity that seems to have no cause.
+For years, I thought digestive discomfort was just something I had to live with.
+Then I discovered how yoga can support digestive health naturally.
 Research shows that yoga can improve digestive function through several mechanisms: reducing stress (which negatively impacts digestion), stimulating the abdominal organs, improving circulation to the digestive tract, and promoting peristalsis.
 A study in the World Journal of Gastroenterology found that yoga significantly improved IBS symptoms.

 Key Benefits